Range Hood Buying Guide

 - stainless steel/aluminum baffle filters

 If you're planning on buying a ducted range hood, you will generally have a choice between either an aluminum mesh filter or a baffle filter.
-There aren't a lot of ducted range hood which come with an activated charcoal filter, which is meant to filter out the odors.
-Since ducted range hoods will transport them out of your house, there's really no good reason for ducted range hoods to incorporate a charcoal filter.
+There aren't a lot of ducted range hoods which contain activated charcoal filters, as these filters are meant to trap pollutants like odors and smoke.
+Since ducted range hoods will transport these pollutants out of your home, having a mesh or baffle filter installed will suffice.
 However, if you're opting for a ductless range hood, you will have the option for an activated charcoal filter.

 Activated charcoal (or synthetic fiber) filters